imahdio/HTML-Essential-Training/04-Linking and Navigation/README.md

 elegant-graceful and attractive in appearance or behaviour

-craft- to make objects, especially in a skilled way

 type out- the act of typing

 craft-to make objects, especially in a skilled way
 ## Navigation
 > -the `<nav>` element is for marking up navigation.
 It tells the browser which sets of links are part of the site navigation.
 We don't use it all the time, just for major blocks of navigational links.
--to convey the purpose of the main menu for **screen readers and other assistive devices** , we can add `roll="navigation"` to the `<nav>` element.
+-to convey the purpose of the main menu for **screen readers and other assistive devices**, we can add `roll="navigation"` to the `<nav>` element.
 It’s an ARIA roll that conveys extra kind of importance for marking the main navigation of the page like what is conveyed to other people visually through graphic design.
 -`aria-label="main-menu (or whatever)"` provides a label that can be read aloud by the screen reader.
--[This FIRST Example code](https://codepen.io/jensimmons/pen/rNBvqKL?editors=1000) for using set of links , make main menu using unordered list and CSS.
+-[This FIRST Example code](https://codepen.io/imahdio/pen/MWBQKLb) for using set of links, **makes main menu** using unordered list and CSS.
 ![](https://user-images.githubusercontent.com/64577273/145083000-bf70f17e-6bb5-4c8b-8162-063028ddaf67.jpg)
--[This SECOND Example code](https://codepen.io/jensimmons/pen/dybKOxm?editors=1000) for using set of links , makes breadcrumb trail navigation menu using ordered list and CSS.
+-[This SECOND Example code](https://codepen.io/imahdio/pen/abjqdXV) for using set of links, **makes breadcrumb trail navigation menu** using ordered list and CSS.
 ![](https://user-images.githubusercontent.com/64577273/145083002-60df0ac3-79da-4650-b0a3-b876ef0614bb.jpg)
+-Notice: *Based my test and tries*, using either ordered or unordered lists, have same effects on navigation bars.
--*based on my assumption* , there must be such the following table *I reached some unresolved conflicts if the following table is true!!*
+-*based on my assumption*, there must be such the following table
+*I reached some unresolved conflicts if the following table is true!!*
 ![](https://user-images.githubusercontent.com/64577273/145083004-c2e9022f-c081-49c9-b65f-4658ab3039b3.jpg)
--[This THIRD Example code](https://codepen.io/jensimmons/pen/vYBrgYz?editors=1000) for using set of links , makes footer using footer element and CSS while It’s not really part of a navigation.
+-[This THIRD Example code](https://codepen.io/imahdio/pen/gOjvPqy) for using set of links, **makes footer** using footer element and CSS while It’s not really part of a navigation.
 ![](https://user-images.githubusercontent.com/64577273/145083009-ad428b43-988d-4669-8cef-d9b24afc426e.jpg)

 major- important, serious, or significant